udacity/nd064-c3-microservices-security-project-starter/starter/README.md

 **Section 2- Harden the Microservices Environment**
 ###### 2a- Harden the opensuse linux base image
 * Harden, build and scan the opensuse linux base image using [linux bench](https://github.com/aquasecurity/linux-bench)
 * Using the provided Vagrant file in the starter repo, deploy `open-suse/Leap-15.2.x86_64`.
 Install all dependencies.
-Reminder: go dependences and linux-bench needs to be built and installed from source as per the exercise.
+Reminder: go dependencies and linux-bench needs to be built and installed from source as per the exercise.
 * Run linux-bench for the first time with the base CIS profile.
 Take a screenshot of the results saving as `docs/suse_base_image_out_of_box`.
 * Using the linux baseline hardening PDF from the starter files, review the findings and harden the open-suse instance for the five identified attack surface areas.
 Focus on the high impact areas, dont just go through the first five recommendations.
 Make sure to explain the reasoning using STRIDE methodology you learned in the exercises and evidenced by the linux-bench run.
 Document each finding you hardened in `docs/security_threat_model_linux_image.txt`.
 * Apply changes to the opensuse image to harden the five weaknesses you threat modeled as security concerns.
 You may need to reference [the open-suse security hardening. documentation](https://doc.opensuse.org/documentation/leap/security/single-html/book-security/index.html) as needed.
 If you get stuck and can’t figure out how to make the change either pick a different attack surface weakness to harden, try to get help, or document in your submission, this should be exception not the rule.